pydata/patsy/doc/quickstart.rst

    dmatrix("a + b + a:b", data)

-Since this is so common, there's a convenient short-hand:
+Since this is so common, there's a convenient short-hand (XX link to the other short-hands):

 .. ipython:: python

    dmatrix("a*b", data)

 Of course you can use other coding schemes too (or even define your own).
-Here's orthogonal polynomial coding:
+Here's orthogonal polynomial coding (XX link into the contrasts doc):

 .. ipython:: python